sathomas2/Behavioral_Cloning/README.md

 The contents of this repository include two videos track1.mp4 and track2.mp4 taken from the hood of the car in Udacity's simulation, while the car drives itself around each track.
 The model used to drive the car can be recreated using model.py, and my results are saved in model.h5.
 If you have the simulation, you can test my results with drive.py and turn the frame images into a mp4 with video.py.

-Below is a step-by-step at how/why I came up with model.py.
+Below is a step-by-step of how/why I came up with model.py.
 Enjoy :)

 ### 1) Collect data
 Using the simulator provided by Udacity, I recorded myself driving until I collected about 25,000 frame images from the car's center camera for both tracks.
 I drove around the tracks clockwise and counter-clockwise to help the model generalize.
 I tried to keep the steering as smooth as possible and tried to keep the car in the center of the lane.
 Because the lanes in track 2 are so narrow and the turns so sharp, I essentially ignored the center dotted line as though I had the road to myself.